What makes someone stop blogging and what makes someone start again?

 Should you, on the other hand, encounter in your room a nine thousand pound granite boulder, the surprise it evokes, the extreme steps that must be taken to deal with it, compel you to see with new eyes.
 Difficulties illuminate existence, but they must be fresh and of high quality.

 This theory proved resoundingly true for the divorce.

 Until three years ago, I was a very achievement- and progress-oriented person.
 Being a pretty high D on the DiSC scale, it was easy to quantify progress that way and was a large part of how I gauged my self-worth.
-This focus, along with the fact that I hadn’t learned to be an empathetic person, meant that I placed lower emphasis on social motivations.
+This focus, along with the fact that I hadn’t learned the huge importance of empathy in every day life, meant that I placed lower emphasis on social motivations.
 In short, I was selfish.

 This led me to see many relationships as transactional, even though I didn’t know it at the time.
 When I discovered my relationship with my wife was largely so, it was a huge wake up call.
 I went to some therapy (never a bad idea no matter where you are in life), talked with some friends, and spent a lot of time thinking about how I was living my life.
 I came to realize how shallow it had been.
 I started to turn the slow engine of self-shaping in a different direction.

 In addition to personal motivations, I was also very focused on career progression.
 I put a lot of value in learning new skills at work.
 I would often eschew other priorities to go to meet-ups.
 I dreamed of starting my own company.
 And I had a blog.

 Now, my goals have changed.
 I still value career progression, but it’s not a higher priority than my relationships.
 Now, my priorities are that people enjoy being around me and enjoy being my friend.